SATURDAY, JUNE 2 AT 7:00PM | SOLD OUT

-Catch a case of Slaughter Day Night Fever and stay up all-nite at the sickest, scariest, most scream-errific cinematic psycho-fest you’ve ever seen!
-It’s a ghoulish thrill ride guaranteed to curdle your blood, raise your hair and give your gag reflexes a real workout, so all scaredy cats need not attend!
+Get ready, boys and ghouls, to stay up all-nite at the sickest, scariest, most scream-errific cinematic slaughterhouse you’ve ever seen!
+It’s guaranteed to curdle your blood, raise your hair and give your gag reflexes a real workout, so all scaredy cats need not attend!
 Thrills and chills await you throughout the night as we unleash SEVEN hand-picked horror classics that are so scandalously shocking, the only way to hold on to your sanity is to keep repeating to yourself – “it’s only a movie, it’s only a movie, it’s only movie …” Bring your pillows and wear your pajamas for a cinematic slumber party massacre that you just might not survive!

 PLUS: Scary shorts, trashy trailers, ghoulish trivia games and prizes, horrifying drink specials, our infamously delicious “meat cups,” and collectible barf bags for all chickens with weak stomachs!